-You don’t even have to be too exact in measuring everything out.
-However, making these original Sonic onion rings can be messy, and I suggest trying to use one hand for dry ingredients and the other for dipping the onion rings into the melted ice cream.
-It will go easier this way.
+Furthermore, you don’t have to be too exact in measuring everything out.
+However, making these original Sonic onion rings can be messy.
+Hence, we suggest trying to use one hand for dry ingredients and the other for dipping the onion rings into the melted ice cream.
+It will go easier this way!
 These are messy, but they taste so good and you will never opt for store-bought onion rings again.

 - 12 ounces melted ice cream